Covid-19 FAQs for International students

 You will not have to self-isolate if you come to England from one of the travel corridor countries.

 If you are arriving from, have travelled via, or have stayed in a country not on the list during the 14 days prior to arriving in England, you will have to self-isolate.
-If this is the case, you must travel to Bassett Lowke Halls of Residence, University of Northampton, St. George’s Avenue, Northampton, NN2 6JD, where you will be accommodated.
+This will take place in the accommodation that you have booked.
 Before you travel to the UK, you must complete this form with details of your travel arrangements and contact address.
 The UK government has provided guidance on how to go about self-isolating when you arrive.